Private Lives (1931 film): Production

 When Noël Coward's play proved to be a hit both in London and on Broadway, MGM executive Irving Thalberg bought the rights for a film adaptation starring his wife, Norma Shearer.
-Coward was uncertain if Shearer was capable of handling the sophisticated dialogue of his comedy of manners, but the actress confidently proclaimed, "I don't care what he thinks - he thinks in theater terms - I think in film terms.
+Coward was uncertain if Shearer was capable of handling the sophisticated dialogue of his comedy of manners, but the actress confidently proclaimed, "I don't care what he thinks—he thinks in theater terms—I think in film terms.
 It doesn't seem to occur to Mr. Coward that we both may turn out to be right!"
 She personally suggested Robert Montgomery, who already had appeared in three films opposite her, for her co-star.

 The studio filmed a performance of the play with Coward and Gertrude Lawrence, which the director and cast closely followed.
-According to Coward biographer Cole Lesley, the playwright was pleased with the outcome and described the leading performers as "perfectly charming."
+According to Coward's biographer Cole Lesley, the playwright was pleased with the outcome and described the leading performers as "perfectly charming."
 The film's critical acclaim and financial success proved instrumental in helping Coward sell the film rights to several other plays.

 Exteriors were filmed in Franklin Canyon in the Santa Monica Mountains and Glacier National Park, Montana.
 The song "Someday I'll Find You" sung by Shearer and frequently heard as an underscore on the soundtrack, was written by Coward.